-Select a good clear, level and firm site on which to detach and store the machine.
+Select a clear, firm level site on which to detach and store the machine.

-IMPORTANT

-Use the hydraulics to lower the head onto the ground horizontally (as if you were cutting grass).
+Removal Procedure:

-- Disengage the PTO drive. - STOP THE TRACTOR ENGINE. - Lower stand legs from their stowed position and place into the 'down' position fit pins and secure with the lynch pins provided. - LINK TYPE STABILIZER: Remove lynch pins from the stabiliser locating pins, and remove pins.
-It may be necessary to slightly raise three-point linkage to 'free' pins, for removal. - CHAIN TYPE STABILIZER: Raise machine until chain becomes slack, remove chain from locking slots in lower stabilizer plates. - Lower hedgetrimmer so stand legs are on the floor, by means of lowering tractor three-point linkage.
-(Top link may have to be adjusted to ensure trimmer is upright and safe). - When you are sure that trimmer is properly settled and safe on its stands, operate boom '1' lever to release hydraulic pressure from ram. - Disconnect controls from tractor cab and stow neatly on the machine clear of the ground protected from the elements. - Disconnect Power Take off shaft and anti-spin chains (tractor end). - Remove lynch pins from lower lift pins and remove pins from linkage tractor linkage arms are now free of the machine. - Draw tractor slowly away Many operators stop about 300mm (12") away to double-check that tractor and machine have completely separated and that no connections or couplings remain connected. - Safety screens can now be removed if so desired. - Replace location pins back through arms of stabiliser assembly and secure in position with lynch pins. - Re-connect top link bar assembly back onto stabiliser with pin and lynch pin provided. - Replace lower linkage pins back into relevant positions on mounting frame and secure with lynch pins. - Ensure tractor top link pin is replaced and secured with lynch pin.
+- Position the cutting head horizontally on the ground. - Disengage the PTO drive. - STOP THE TRACTOR ENGINE. - Remove stand legs from their 'stowed' positions and put them in their 'park' positions; secure them with the lynch pins provided.
+NOTE: longest foot of the stand legs MUST be positioned furthest from tractor to ensure maximum stability. - Slacken both setscrews on stabiliser arms, remove the lynch pins from the stabiliser locating pins, and remove pins.
+It may be necessary to slightly raise three-point linkage to 'free' pins, for removal. - Lower machine to place stand legs on the ground, by means of lowering tractor threepoint linkage; top link may require adjusting to ensure the machine is upright and safe. - When the machine is properly settled and safe on its stand legs, operate the controls to release hydraulic pressure from ram. - Disconnect top link assembly from stabiliser end. - Uncouple stabiliser 'A' frame from tractor top link position by removing lynch pin and tractor top link pin. - Disconnect/remove control unit from tractor cab. - Disconnect PTO shaft and anti-spin chains.

-GENERAL MAINTENANCE
+For Pin Type Lower Link Arms

+• Remove lynch pins from lower lift pins and remove pins from linkage.

+For Quick Hitch Crook on Arms

+• Release crook lock levers on lower link arms and lower/drop arms away.

+Tractor linkage arms are now free of the machine.

+- Carefully drive tractor away from the machine; it is advisable to stop after moving 300mm (12") to double-check that tractor and machine have completely separated and that no connections or couplings remain connected. - Replace location pins back through arms of stabiliser assembly and secure in position with lynch pins. - Re-connect top link bar assembly back onto stabiliser with pin and lynch pin provided. - Replace lower linkage pins back into relevant positions on mounting frame and secure with lynch pins. - Ensure tractor top link pin is replaced and secured with lynch pin.